VegaDeftwing/OpGuidesHugoSrc/content/Music/Software/daw.md

 ### Reaper

-**Reaper** is incredibly feature full and probably *technically* the best DAW but it's user interface is pretty bad and requires a lot of menu diving, to the point where in my opinion it's totally unusable.
+**Reaper** is incredibly feature full and probably *technically* the best DAW but its user interface is pretty bad and requires a lot of menu diving, to the point where in my opinion it's totally unusable.
 It does offer the ability to view what you've put into your piano roll as actual sheet music and It's hugely customizable, with multiple user-facing programming options- ReaScript and JSFX.
 If you're already a highly technical user and don't mind getting your hands dirty with code, need a sheet music view, or want something with incredibly low CPU overhead, Reaper is probably your best choice.

 {{< columns3 >}}